-The TEC is advised by the Program Convener Council, which includes program representatives of all teacher licensure programs.
+The TEC is advised by the Program Coordinator Council, which includes program representatives of all teacher licensure programs.

-Purdue University College of Education is accredited by the National Council for Accreditation of Teacher Education (NCATE) through 2019 and is now affiliated with the Council for the Accreditation of Educator Preparation (CAEP), the new accrediting body for educator preparation.
+Purdue University College of Education is accredited by the Council for the Accreditation of Educator Preparation (CAEP).

 If you would like to contact CAEP you may visit www.caepnet.org, by phone at (202) 223-0077 or mail correspondence to: